 The Accounting Officer considers how the Academy's use of its resources has provided good value for money during each academic year, and reports to the Board of Trustees where value for money can be improved, including the use of benchmarking data where appropriate.
 The Accounting Officer for the Academy has delivered improved value for money during the year by:

-- Securing additional funding from the ESFA to renew windows and replace heating pipes, thereby mitigating future cost & liabilities. - Promoting fair competition through quotation and tenders to ensure that goods and services are secured in the most economic, efficient and effective way.
+• Securing additional funding from the ESFA to renew windows and replace heating pipes, thereby mitigating future cost & liabilities.

 The Purpose of the System of Internal Control